TheLocust3/budgeting/README.md

 ### next
  - on plaid integration creation, run rollup
- - Endpoint to create a manual account
  - Endpoint to create a manual transaction
+ - Endpoint to delete a transaction

 ### miscellaneous
  - User Arena tests